Yoctol/bottender/README.md

 Make your changes and tests, and make sure the tests pass.

-### Contribute using online one click setup
+### Contribute using the online one-click setup

-You can use gitpod(a free online vs code like ide) for contributing with a single click it will launch a ready to code workspace with repo already cloned, all the dependencies pre-installed and the server for the website running so that you can start coding straight away without wasting time on the setup.
+You can use Gitpod(a free online VS Code-like) for contributing.
+With a single click it will launch a workspace and automatically:

+- clone the bottender repo.
+- install the dependencies.
+- run `yarn run start`.

+So that you can start straight away.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Yoctol/bottender)